NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Backup Type**

-The backup type of the heat pump.
-If 'integrated', represents e.g. built-in electric strip heat or dual-fuel integrated furnace.
-If 'separate', represents e.g. electric baseboard or boiler based on the Heating System 2 specified below.
+The type, fuel type, and efficiency of the heat pump backup.
 Use 'none' if there is no backup heating.
+If Backup Type is 'separate', Heating System 2 is used to specify the backup.

-- **Name:** ``heat_pump_backup_type``
+- **Name:** ``heat_pump_backup``
 - **Type:** ``Choice``

 - **Required:** ``true``

-- **Choices:** `none`, `integrated`, `separate`
+- **Choices:** `None`, `Electricity, Integrated, 100% Efficiency`, `Electricity, Integrated, 100% Efficiency, 35F Lockout`, `Natural Gas, Integrated, 95% AFUE, 30F Lockout`, `Natural Gas, Integrated, 95% AFUE, 45F Lockout`, `Separate`, `Separate, 30F Lockout`

 <br/>